glewis347/azure-setup/README.md

 <h2>High-Level Steps</h2>

-- Resource Group Creation
+- Create a new Resource Group for this project
-- Windows 10 VM Deployment
+- Using the Azure Virtual MachineSetup and Configure a Windows 10 VM
 - Linux (Ubuntu) VM Deployment
 - Vnet/Subnet Inspection